Need more help?

 We've created our Jargon Buster to explain some of the most commonly-used investment words and terms.

 An actively managed investment fund is one where your money is invested in a portfolio of assets selected by a professional fund manager.
 Each fund manager constantly monitors companies, economic conditions and markets, and decides where it’s best to invest to meet the investment fund's objectives.

-Covers the fund manager's management costs and is taken out of the assets as a percentage of the fund's value.
+Used by other fund providers, this is a charge that covers the fund manager's management costs and is taken out of the assets as a percentage of the fund's value.

 Is the process of deciding what proportion of an investment portfolio should be invested in different types of investments (for instance, shares or bonds), in what markets (what regions and countries) and in what sectors.